- Georgia does not maintain a list of eligible surplus lines insurers.

 - Georgia does not have an Export List.

 - Georgia does have an industrial insured exemption with respect to captive insurers only (see Appendix C) but otherwise recognizes the exempt commercial policyholder exemption under NRRA.

 - Surplus lines tax: If a surplus lines policy covers risks or exposures located or to be performed both in and out of Georgia, the sum payable shall be computed based on (i) an amount equal to 4% of that portion of premiums allocated to Georgia plus (ii) an amount equal to the portion of premiums allocated to other states or territories on the basis of the tax, rates and fees applicable to properties, risks, or exposures located or to be performed outside Georgia.

 - Georgia has not affiliated with any existing compact (HB 413) However, Georgia enacted legislation in 2011 authorizing the Governor, in consultation with the Insurance Commissioner, to enter into a tax sharing agreement.
 The agreement must substantially follow the form of either SLIMPACT or NIMA as they exist on July 1, 2011.
 The Governor must select “the agreement, if any, that provides the best financial advantage to the state.”
 Effective: July 1, 2011.

-- Georgia passed legislation in 2018 that allows domestic surplus lines insurers in the state.
+- Georgia does allow domestic surplus lines insurers in the state.

 Eligibility and Filing Requirements (Foreign Insurers Only):